JacekJagosz/CUDA_course/0_FinalProject/Report.md

 Also no matter how good the CUDA to HIP conversion process is, it is still not a replacement for running CUDA.
 Almost all the documentation out there is for CUDA, not HIP.
 Even if it is really similar, it is much easier to write CUDA.
 So you can either keep writing in CUDA, then convert it to HIP, and then fix some problems, and repeat that with every single update of your CUDA code.
 Or one can continue working on the HIP code, which works on both GPU vendors, but is less supported and has very little documentation.

+AMD is also in a weird place with GPUs.
+In 2011 they have introduced GCN that was "Geared for compute"[^15], for years their GPUs had great compute capabilities, but almost no software could use them, and the gaming performance was lacking.
+So finally they decided to split the development into gaming-focused RDNA, and continue GCN legaci with CDNA.
+So now all consumer GPUs are not as great for compute, and they are not well supported either as all datacenters use GPUs with different architecture.
+And you can't buy any CDNA GPUs from retail.
+So if you want a true compute GPU you need to go back to Vega.

 But once you have the HIP code, installed stack and supported GPU, the performance can be great, minus some weird edge cases.
 AMD offers form factors not available anywhere else, like mobile, desktop or even server APUs.
 Also the whole stack is open source which is great for security, maintainability and future hardware support, and in that regard, AMD has no competition.

 ### Ideas for improvements:
  - HIPify only changes function names, HIP is reimplementing CUDA functions anyways.
 It shouldn't need installation of CUDA SDK, it necessitates proprietary software, limits OS compatibility and makes the whole process more complicated for no good reason.
 Al least only the headers should be necessary, not relying on LLVM and its CUDA detection
  - ROCm needs to be steadily improved to help with packaging on all distros, not just by Debian and Arch maintainers, but AMD devs need to help too (more directly)
  - Official hardware compatibility is a lot worse than with CUDA, for both brand new and aging hardware.
 Meanwhile versions by community already do fix some incompatibilities, bugs and even keep support for dropped architectures.
 But then we come back to the problem of how hard the stack is to package.
 Also there is only so long community can keep older architectures working, as some points things break, and noone will ever fix them
+ - AMD needs to release CDNA for consumers, or support RDNA better for compute
  - With how few architectures a specific release supports both distributions and software would have to support multiple ones.
 While the final nail in the coffin is necessity for separate kernels for every possible GPU die.

 Sources: